hagsmand/langflow-integration-workshop/README.md

 Q1: Create this docling document: https://www.infineuminsight.com/media/2601/emea-fundamentals-of-engine-design-and-operation.pdf
 ```
 ```
-Q2: what are Hybridisation of diesel future engine?
+Q2: what is the Hybridisation of diesel future engine?
-A2: Slide 32
+A2: Slide 32 (Mild Hybrid...)
 ```
 ```
-Q3: How Generic Euro VI Diesel After-treatment Technology work?
+Q3: I think it should be moderate hybrid.
+Please update the document.
-A3: Slide 13
+A3: Slide 22
 ```
 ```
-Q4: Different injection configurations
+Q4: What should I add on the document to make it better.
-A4: Slide 22
+A4: <No reference should forward to Langflow>
 ```
 ```
-Q5: What should I add on the document to make it better.
+Q5: with this doc key <replace>.
+Help me find answer what are Hybridisation of diesel future engine?
-A5: <No reference should forward to Langflow>
+A5: should be moderate hybrid
 ```